Jackson66124/JavaFrameworks/README.md

     ValidEnufParts.java, line 20: Updated error message with inventory out of range

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+    PartTest.java, line 86-100: Added unit test for maxInv in checkInventory method, checks that inv > maxInv will return false
+    PartTest.java, line 102-116: Added unit test for minInv in checkInventory method, checks that inv < minInv will return false

 J.  Remove the class files for any unused validators in order to clean your code.